1940 Mandatory Palestine v Lebanon football match

 The 1940 association football match between the national teams of Mandatory Palestine and Lebanon was the latter's first official international match, and the former's last before they became the Israel national team after 1948.
 The match took place on 27 April 1940 at the Maccabiah Stadium in Tel Aviv.
-Officiated by John Blackwell of the British Army, the game was watched by 10,000 spectators and ended in a 5–1 victory for the home side.
+Officiated by John Blackwell of the British Army, the game was watched by between 6,000 and 10,000 spectators and ended in a 5–1 victory for the home side.

-Mandatory Palestine scored in the second minute of the game, doubling their lead 10 minutes later with a penalty kick.
+Palestine scored in the second minute of the game, doubling their lead 10 minutes later with a penalty kick.
 Two more goals by the home side meant the first half ended 4–0.
-Mandatory Palestine's forced substitution at half-time due to injury hampered their control of the game and in the fifth minute of the second half, Lebanese forward Camille Cordahi scored to become Lebanon's first official international goalscorer.
+Palestine's forced substitution at half-time due to injury hampered their control of the game and in the fifth minute of the second half, Lebanese forward Camille Cordahi scored to become Lebanon's first official international goalscorer.
 Werner Kaspi scored his second goal of the game in the 60th minute, with the match ending 5–1.

 Lebanon's next official games were all friendlies against Syria, one in 1942 and two in 1947.
 In 1948 the Mandatory Palestine national team formally became the Israel national team, with the establishment of the State of Israel.
 They played their next official game in a friendly against Cyprus in 1949.
 Out of Lebanon's 11 players, six went on to play at least one more international game.
-Shalom Shalomzon was the only Mandatory Palestine player to make another international appearance.
+Shalom Shalomzon was the only Palestine player to make another international appearance.